 It was always more fun being the odd one out.
 Your jokes were better, anyway.

-Now that my youth is gone, Halloween candy is a little less appealing since I worry about what it’s going to do to my thighs, and going trick-or-treating without a child may force me to be a registrant under Megan’s Law.
+Now that my youth is gone, Halloween candy is a little less appealing since I worry about what it’s going to do to my already-aging-body, and going trick-or-treating without a child may be viewed as “creeper status.”
 Things have definitely changed.
-I may not have as much of a desire to dress up as a princess, but one thing still remains the same: I love dressing up.
+I may not have as much of a desire to dress up as a princess, but one thing still remains the same: I love Halloween and costumes.

 The invites for the Halloween parties start rolling in, Masquerade Ball fliers float around on the internet, and you wonder what they have in those costume stores?
 Now that I’m an adult and have my own income, (score!)
 I can go into these shops and purchase whatever beautiful gown or movie character depiction they have hanging from the wall.
 It’s great!
 So I walk into the costume store and the first thing I see is… A slutty costume version of Big Bird.